agastyapatri/House-Price-Modeling/ReadMe.md

 * The network was trained on the 429 samples, and achieved a **Mean Squared Error of 3.12942**.

+To experiment with different hyperparameters, it is easy to edit all of them in `main.py`

 ## **3. Results**